Timeline of the 2021 Pacific hurricane season

-The 2021 Pacific hurricane season is an event in the annual tropical cyclone season in the North Pacific Ocean.
-It officially began on May 15 for the Eastern Pacific and on June 1 for the Central Pacific.
-Both seasons ended on November 30, though storms often develop outside the season boundaries.
-These dates, adopted by convention, historically describe the period in each year when most Eastern Pacific tropical systems form.
-However, storm formation is possible at any time of the year, as illustrated in 2021 by the formation of the season's first named storm, Tropical Storm Andres, on May 9.
-This was the earliest formation of a tropical storm on record in the basin, with all earlier tropical cyclones being found in the Central Pacific.
+The 2021 Pacific hurricane season was a moderately active hurricane season, with above-average tropical activity in terms of named storms, but featured below-average activity in terms of major hurricanes.
+It is the first season to have at least five systems make landfall in Mexico, the most since 2018.
+It was also the second consecutive season in which no tropical cyclones formed in the Central Pacific (between 140°W and the International Date Line).
+The season officially began on May 15 in the Eastern Pacific (east of 140°W longitude), and on June 1 in the Central Pacific; both ended on November 30.
+These dates historically describe the period each year when most tropical cyclones form in the eastern and central Pacific and are adopted by convention.
+However, the formation of tropical cyclones is possible at any time of the year, as illustrated this year by the formation of Tropical Storm Andres on May 9.
+This was the earliest forming tropical storm on record in the Eastern Pacific.
+The season effectively ended with the dissipation of Tropical Storm Terry, on November 10.

 This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.
 It includes information that was not released throughout the season, meaning that data from post-storm reviews by the National Hurricane Center, such as a storm that was not initially warned upon, has been included.

 By convention, meteorologists use one time zone when issuing forecasts and making observations: Coordinated Universal Time (UTC), and also use the 24-hour clock (where 00:00 = midnight UTC).
 Tropical cyclone advisories in the Eastern North Pacific basin use both UTC and the nautical time zone where the center of the tropical cyclone is currently located.
 Time zones utilized (east to west) are: Central, Mountain, Pacific and Hawaii.
 In this timeline, all information is listed by UTC first, with the respective regional time zone included in parentheses.
 Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (knots, miles, or kilometers), following National Hurricane Center practice.
 Direct wind observations are rounded to the nearest whole number.
 Atmospheric pressures are listed to the nearest millibar and nearest hundredth of an inch of mercury.